patfb/python/README.md

 ## Set up

 Python works with nodemon https://github.com/remy/nodemon.
 To run python with nodemon install nodemon with `npm install -g nodemon`.
 Then run `nodemon --execu "python" ./myfile.py` in the directory where `myfile.py` lives.
+To stop nodemon you can click `ctrl + c` in the terminal window.

 ## References